 Every city has its dividing line.
 Normally it’s south and north of a river or railway line that becomes the distinction between the eligibility of any given suburb.
 In Pretoria, it’s more a case of a line of division between east and west.

 East of Pretoria lie a collection of suburbs that include some of the city’s more upmarket communities like Waterkloof, Garsfontein, Faerie Glen and Lynnwood.
-For holiday-makers, finding accommodation in Pretoria in one of these suburbs is recommended as they are close to all the “Jacaranda City” has to offer.
+For holiday-makers, finding accommodation in Pretoria (PTA) in one of these suburbs is recommended as they are close to all the “Jacaranda City” has to offer.
 Most of the more elite suburbs lie in a curve that forms a semi-circle around the centre of Pretoria moving out, and, whilst some of these have been abandoned by Pretoria city-dwellers for the more recent security estates Continue Reading

 Bloemfontein, (which means Spring of flowers), is known as the city of roses due to the vast number of rose bushes lining the streets of the city and flooding the gardens and parks with a flourish of colour.
 When visiting Bloem, you will notice a warm welcoming atmosphere and a city filled with friendly people enjoying life at their own pace.
 This is a great place to go on holiday if you would like a relaxed getaway with plenty of things to do.

 Enjoy accommodation in South Africa at its best in Bloemfontein’s hotels, bed & breakfasts and self catering units.
-There are numerous options for accommodation in Bloemfontein for your holiday or your business trip that will suit your needs and your budget and for a day of shopping, a relaxing meal or a couple of evening drinks, the best spot is the Loch Logan Waterfront.
+There are numerous options for overnight accommodations in Bloem for your holiday or your business trip that will suit your needs and your budget and for a day of shopping, a relaxing meal or a couple of evening drinks, the best spot is the Loch Logan Waterfront.
 With a buzzing atmosphere and a vast selection of restaurants and bars to choose from, you are bound to have a fabulous time.
 There is no better place to let off some steam and enjoy the company of your friends than in this lively spot.
 Continue Reading

 The Great Karoo.
 Just after the turnoff to Amalienstein.
 You will find a gravel road that takes you into the Klein Swartberg and Seweweekspoort (seven weeks pass).
 This is undoubtedly one of the most unspoilt and naturally beautiful areas in the country with incredible scenery, rock formations that hold one spellbound, bright blue skies and mountain streams.
 If you’re a landscape photographer then this natural treasure, just off the R62, offers some incredible moments.